Fedalto/ideas/thousand.md

  * A program puts the paths into environment variables.
 The output of the program is adjusted to add numberings such as:

 ```
-# modified: hello.py [1]
+# modified: file.ext [1]
 ```
- Now I should be able to refer to the 1 in some way, perhaps `$m1` now stands for 'modified file 1'.
+ Now I should be able to refer to the 1 in some way, perhaps `$m1` now stands for 'the first modified file on the list' which is 'file.ext'.

  * Hint mode places an overlay over the interface and numbers various things on the screen to be clicked. (see vimperator hint mode)